VSCode For Python

 Download python from Python3 Download

-is already installed with Python3
+PIP is already installed with Python3 and above.

-is installed successfully.
+Check Python is installed successfully.

 $ python3 --version